 In the U.S., Rockwell Automation provides controls, software and automation equipment for a wide range of factories, including many automakers.
 “Rockwell has a particular presence in solar energy,” Pardasani says.
 “So they’re seeking to do for solar what they’ve already done for the auto industry.”

-Of course, not all defence companies are equal, nor will all necessarily benefit — the key is to understand which have the most effective innovations, are best positioned to execute on their business plans and overcome challenges like supply chain issues.
+Of course, not all defense companies are equal, nor will all necessarily benefit — the key is to understand which have the most effective innovations, are best positioned to execute on their business plans and overcome challenges like supply chain issues.

-Defence spending is on the rise amid growing global tensions
+Defense spending is on the rise amid growing global tensions

 “In stark contrast to a lot of the gloom in news headlines, I view this as a time for optimism and excitement for industrials, even if there is a recession,” says Pardasani.